DemocracyEarth/wallet/README.md

 > **Peers** delegate voting rights using **tags**.

 ## Democracy
 Direct Democracy, Liquid Democracy, Representative Democracy...
 Democracy period.
 If you trace back the origins of the term 'agora', as it was used by the Greeks to speak of the technology used for democratic decision-making, you'll find that the etymological meaning is 'thinking with others'.
 In many verses of The Odyssey and The Illiad it's used as an antonym of 'war'.
 Democracy is always a work in progress.
 It's a incomplete idea because it's the one exception to all ideologies.
 If it were an absolute ideology it would be a totalitarian idea just like all the other ideologies out there.
 In the age of Software, democracy can be programmed.
 But the ultimate programmer, should always be the voter itself.

-Democracy.Earth aims to provide the necessary tools for anyone to freely create its own kind of democracy.
+Democracy Earth aims to provide the necessary tools for anyone to  create its own kind of democracy.
+Interface, modeling and code merge at a core symbolic level.

 ## Live at [democracy.earth](http://democracy.earth)